PX4/PX4-user_guide/en/sim_gazebo_gz/README.md

 :::

 :::note
-Baylands throws the following error which can be ignored:
+Baylands throws the following error, which can be ignored:

 ```
-[Err] [SDFFeatures.cc:843] The geometry element of collision [collision] couldn't be created`
+[Err] [SDFFeatures.cc:843] The geometry element of collision [collision] couldn't be created
 ```

 This occurs because Baylands has a lot of meshes.